Knossos Palace: a plunge into the heart of Minoan civilization

 Modern excavations and recent discoveries

-The Mysteries and Unsolved Theories of Knossos Palace
+The mysteries and unsolved theories of Knossos Palace

-The Disappearance of the Minoans
+The disappearance of the Minoans

 The disappearance of the Minoans remains an unsolved mystery.
 Several theories have been put forward to explain this sudden decline.
 One of the most popular hypotheses is that a natural catastrophe contributed to the fall of Minoan civilization.
 The eruption of the Santorini volcano, around 1600 BC, is said to have caused massive destruction in Knossos and other Minoan centers, disrupting the climate and trade.

-The Labyrinth and the Minotaur: Myth and Symbolism
+The labyrinth and the Minotaur: myth and symbolism

 The myth of the Minotaur and the labyrinth is closely linked to Knossos.
 According to legend, King Minos had a labyrinth built to house a Minotaur, a half-man, half-bull creature.
 This myth is one of the most famous tales of ancient Greece.